-Various other unprotected torts may be committed in connection with industrial action, ranging from inducing breaches of a statutory duty to defamation, and it can pay to be aware of these.
-Unions are increasingly pursuing campaigns which go beyond traditional forms of industrial action, such as media and social media campaigns, supply-chain targeted action, think-tanks, letterwriting and demonstrations, and it is often in this context that torts may be committed.
+Various other unprotected torts may be committed in connection with industrial action, ranging from inducing breaches of statutory duty, to defamation, to breaches of fundamental EU rights of the employer, and it can pay to be aware of these.
+Unions are increasingly pursuing campaigns which go beyond traditional forms of industrial action, such as media campaigns, supply-chain targeted action, think-tanks, letter-writing and demonstrations, and it is often in this context that torts may be committed.